Shane van Gisbergen: 2024: Full-time in Xfinity

-van Gisbergen celebrating his win at the 2024 Zip Buy Now, Pay Later 250 by kicking a rugby ball into the grandstands at Sonoma Raceway.
+Van Gisbergen celebrating his win at the 2024 Zip Buy Now, Pay Later 250 by kicking a rugby ball into the grandstands at Sonoma Raceway.

-On 13 December 2023, Kaulig Racing announced that van Gisbergen would compete full-time in the NASCAR Xfinity Series driving the No. 97 car.
-Van Gisbergen also had to run the ARCA race at Daytona in order to receive approval to compete at superspeedway events in NASCAR.
-On 2 January 2024, it was announced that van Gisbergen would be competing for Pinnacle Racing Group in the race.
+On 13 December 2023, Kaulig Racing announced that Van Gisbergen would compete full-time in the NASCAR Xfinity Series (now known as the NASCAR O'Reilly Auto Parts Series), driving the No. 97 car.
+Van Gisbergen also had to run the ARCA race at Daytona in order to receive approval to compete at superspeedway events in NASCAR, in which he competed for Pinnacle Racing Group.
 On 31 January, he signed with KHI Management.
 Van Gisbergen started the season with a twelfth place finish at Daytona.
 He scored his first two Xfinity Series wins on back-to-back weeks at Portland and Sonoma.
-After retiring at Iowa and scoring two top twenty finishes, the New Zealander took his third victory of the season on his return to Chicago.
-Van Gisbergen would unfortunately be knocked out of the first round of the Xfinity Series playoffs.
+After retiring at Iowa and scoring two top twenty finishes, he took his third victory of the season on his return to Chicago.
+Van Gisbergen was knocked out of the first round of the Xfinity Series playoffs.

 Van Gisbergen also ran some select Cup Series races during the 2024 season, this time with Kaulig Racing driving the No. 13 for only one race and the No. 16 for the rest of the races.
-During the 2024 Watkins Glen race, van Gisbergen led the field with one lap to go, looking for his second Cup win, however, Chris Buescher took the lead after the exit of the "Bus Stop", he ultimately finished second after two failed overtake attempts prevented him from taking the lead.
-In his only race in the No. 13 at the Charlotte Roval, van Gisbergen would score his first career Cup Series pole while also leading 21 laps and finishing in seventh place.
+During the 2024 Watkins Glen race, Van Gisbergen led the field with one lap to go, looking for his second Cup win, however, Chris Buescher took the lead after the exit of the "Bus Stop", he ultimately finished second after two failed overtake attempts prevented him from taking the lead.
+In his only race in the No. 13 at the Charlotte Roval, Van Gisbergen would score his first career Cup Series pole while also leading 21 laps and finishing in seventh place.
 Van Gisbergen ran twelve Cup Series races that year, scoring one top five and two top tens along with one pole with an average finish of 22.8.